yellow flag iris

 Sulphur yellow flowers, often with brown markings appear from midsummer amongst the upright grey-green leaves.
 This native, yellow flag iris was once commonly found on marshy land and riversides and is ideal for planting at the margins of a large lake or pool.
 It also flourishes in deep, reliably moist soil that has been enriched with well-rotted organic matter.

-- Please note 3-litre plants do not come in aquatic pots.
-For marginal planting they will need to be potted up into an aquatic basket with aquatic compost.
+- >B>Please note 3-litre plants do not come in aquatic pots.
+For marginal pond planting these plants will need to be potted upinto an aquatic basket with aquatic compost.

 - Harmful if eaten